 The UCMR benefits environmental and public health by providing EPA and other interested parties with scientifically valid data about the presence of these contaminants in drinking water.
 This allows EPA and public water systems to determine if the population is being exposed and to quantify the level of exposure.
 This data is one of several primary sources for occurrence and exposure of remerging contaminants.

-The Town of Vienna started sampling for UCMR 4 in July 2018.
-The results published on this page are for samples collected in 2018.
-Sample collection and analysis are ongoing.
-Complete UCMR 4 results will be published in next year's water quality report.
+The Town of Vienna started sampling for UCMR4 in July 2018.
+The results published on this page are for samples collected in 2018 and 2019.
+The complete UCMR4 results are published in this year's water quality report.